CosmicMind/domainjs/README.md

 #### How to validate entities and reliably construct new entity instances?

-Let's take a look at the following code example to understand attribute value validation in DomainJS.
+Let's take a look at the following code example to understand entity validation in DomainJS.

 ```typescript
 import {